Dogs participate in a variety of activities that people find endearing.

 If your dog’s licking is caused by nausea or GI difficulties, a change in food or prescription drugs may help.

-If your dog’s air-licking is accompanied by vomiting, diarrhea, or loss of appetite, see your vet.
-It can be a sign of pancreatitis, IBS, or other GI problems.
+See your vet if your dog’s air-licking is accompanied by vomiting, diarrhea, or loss of appetite.
+It can signify pancreatitis, IBS, or other GI problems.

 Reason 7: Problems with the Skin